Fazlibeqir/EMT/README.md

 This project is a Spring Boot application that serves as an API for a library management system.
 It includes functionality for librarians to manage books in a library, such as adding new books, deleting books that are no longer in good condition, updating book records, same for authors and countries

+## Additional request
+Print on console Book created using Listeners.

 ## Project Structure

 The project follows a layered architecture with the following components: